 - a.
 Number and Type of Committees.
 The Board will have at all times an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee which must operate in accordance with their respective charters as adopted and amended from time to time by the Board, and applicable rules and regulations, including Nasdaq listing requirements and federal securities laws.
 The Board may, from time to time, establish or maintain additional committees as necessary or appropriate and delegate to such committees such authority permitted by applicable law and the Company's Bylaws as the Board sees fit. - b.
 Committee Charters.
-Each committee will have a charter that sets forth the purposes, goals and responsibilities of that committee as well as qualifications for committee membership, procedures for committee member appointment and removal, committee structure and operations, and committee reporting to the Board.
-The charters will also provide that each committee will annually evaluate its performance.
+Each permanent committee will have a charter that sets forth the purposes and responsibilities of that committee as well as provisions for committee membership, procedures for committee member appointment and removal, committee structure and operations, and committee reporting to the Board.
+The charters may also provide that each committee will annually evaluate its performance.
 The full authority and responsibilities of each committee may be fixed by the Bylaws, resolutions of the full Board and the committee's charter. - c.
 Committee Member Selection.
 The Nominating and Corporate Governance Committee is responsible for evaluating (including with respect to satisfaction of applicable independence requirements) qualifications for service on Board committees; recommending to the Board membership on Board committees (including chair) and nominees to fill vacancies on Board committees as they arise.
 The Audit, Compensation, and Nominating and Corporate Governance Committees shall consist solely of independent directors.
-Members of the Audit and Compensation Committees shall also meet any additional criteria for independence, financial literacy, expertise and experience that the Securities and Exchange Commission ("SEC"), Nasdaq and stock-option-related tax rules may require for those committees.
-If any director ceases to be independent under the standards set forth herein while serving on any committee whose members must be independent, he or she shall promptly resign from that committee.
+Members of the Audit and Compensation Committees shall also meet any additional criteria for independence, financial literacy, expertise and experience that the Securities and Exchange Commission ("SEC"), Nasdaq and other applicable rules may require for those committees.
+If any director ceases to be independent under the standards set forth herein while serving on any committee whose members must be independent, he or she shall promptly resign from that committee. - d.

-d.
 Committee Functions.
-The Chair of each committee, in consultation with the appropriate members of the committee and management, will develop the committee's agenda.
-The Chair, in consultation with the committee members, will determine the frequency, length and content of committee meetings consistent with any requirements set forth in the committee's charter.
-The Company will provide each committee with access to Company employees and the Company's independent auditors, legal advisors and other resources, as required, to enable the committee to carry out its responsibilities.
-Minutes of each committee meeting will be made available to each Board member to assure that the Board remains fully apprised of topics discussed and actions taken.
-The Chair of each committee will report at Board meetings on committee actions, as appropriate.
+The chair of each committee, in consultation with the appropriate members of the committee and management, will develop the committee's agenda.
+The chair, in consultation with the committee members, will determine the frequency, length and content of committee meetings consistent with any requirements set forth in the committee's charter.
+The Company will provide each committee with access to Company employees and the Company's independent auditors, legal advisors and other resources, as required or appropriate, to enable the committee to carry out its responsibilities.
+The chair of each committee will report at Board meetings on committee actions, as appropriate.

-7. Performance Evaluation; Succession Planning
+7. Performance Evaluation: Succession Planning